 Skip to main content

-FY26 Appropriations
+FY27 Appropriations

-As the Representative of Louisiana’s 6th Congressional District I work to ensure that our federal government invests in the policies and programs that help our communities, our state, and our nation move forward.
+As the Representative of Louisiana’s 6th Congressional District, I work to ensure that our federal government invests in the policies and programs that help our communities, our state, and our nation move forward.

 There are three types of appropriations requests that can be submitted to my office – Programmatic Requests, Language Requests, and Community Project Requests.